 What happens when an employee fails to show up for work and has not made efforts to call in or notify you of their absence?
-It can be frustrating to employers, supervisors, HR managers, as well as their colleagues who know they’ll have to cover an extra shift.
-It also puts the management in a stressful situation of trying to find a replacement to fill the position.
+This can be frustrating to employers, supervisors, and HR managers who need to fill the position.
+Even their colleagues will get stressed, knowing they’ll have to cover an extra shift.

-In most cases, it's easy to blame a no-call, no-show employee, and the obvious cause of action is termination.
+In most cases, it’s easy to blame a no-call, no-show employee, and the obvious cause of action is termination.
+After all, the AdvancePCS Center for Work and Health reports that absenteeism costs U.S. companies $225.8 billion a year.
 However, given the high turnover rate, you could try to understand the cause of absence and failure to call in before taking such drastic action.

 What Does No Call No Show Mean?